 The default Photoshop setting is GCR, Black Generation: Medium, Black Ink Limit 100%, Total Ink Limit 300%, UCA Amount 0%.
 If you ask your printer what separation settings they use and they quote you these figures, you'll know they are just reading the default settings from an unconfigured Photoshop setup.
-They either don't know or don't want to give you an answer.
-The black ink limit should typically be around 95% for most separation jobs, but in the region of 85-95% for newsprint.
-The total ink limit should roughly be in the region of 300-350% for Sheetfed coated and Web press coated jobs, 260-300% for Sheetfed uncoated and Web uncoated jobs, and 260-280% for newsprint.
-If you prefer, you can just stick to using the prepress CMYK setting that most closely matches the output (such as US Sheetfed/Web Coated/Uncoated, or one of the European FOGRA settings).
+They either don't know or don't want to give you an answer and if you are creating a custom CMYK setting it is more likely you will want to refer to the table in Figure 38 for guidance.
+Or if you prefer, don't bother configuring the Custom CMYK settings and just stick to using the prepress CMYK setting that most closely matches the output (such as: US Sheetfed/Web Coated/ Uncoated, or one of the European FOGRA settings).